-We have made many, many border crossings on our travels, but few as epic and unpredictable as the two-day slow boat from Northern Thailand to Laos.
+We have made many, many border crossings on our travels, but none as epic and unpredictable as the two-day slow boat from Northern Thailand to Laos on the Mekong River.
 We began our journey in Chiang Rai, Thailand, and took the slow boat to Luang Prabang, Laos.
-Here is the story of our journey, with essential information to help you plan yours.
+Here is the story of our journey, along with all the essential information you need to plan yours.

 Slow boat to Luang Prabang: a brief introduction